HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 ### 1. Metric Ingestion

-1. In Dynatrace, go to your Kubernetes cluster settings page and enable
+1. In Dynatrace, go to Infrastructure > Kubernetes > Select Actions from your Kubernetes cluster > Select settings.
+2. Select Monitoring settings page and then enable the below
    - Monitor Kubernetes namespaces, services, workloads, and pods
    - Monitor annotated Prometheus exporters